YnsOzt/umons_captchas/README.md

   * resnet_34_finetuned_pretrained_unconstrained_10k : model using PyTorch ResNet34 as the feature extractor with finetuned parameters and trained on an unconstrained dataset which contains 10k data
   * resnet_34_finetuned_pretrained_unconstrained_15k : model using PyTorch ResNet34 as the feature extractor with finetuned parameters and trained on an unconstrained dataset which contains 15k data

-## Training our models from scratch
+## Training and Testing our models
   * resnet_34_frozen_pretrained :
 ```
 CUDA_VISIBLE_DEVICES=0 python3 train.py \